 Remaining abstinent is the most important part of your recovery, but there is much more.
 For example, you'll need to have the support of your family and friends.
-After leaving the TRC, it will be up to you to make daily decisions that influence your recovery and monitor how you're doing in the various aspects of recovery.
+You'll also make daily decisions that influence your recovery.
+So, you need to monitor how you're doing in the various aspects of recovery.

-2) Review items for successful relapse prevention Successful relapse prevention requires regular, frequent review
+2) Review items for successful relapse prevention